gbdev/gb-asm-tutorial/src/cheatsheet.md

 By default, the window and background layer will use the same tilemap.
 That is, any tiles you draw on the background will be mirrored on the window and vice versa.

-For the window and background, there are 2 memory spaces they can use: `$9800` and `$9C00`.
+For the window and background, there are 2 memory regions they can use: `$9800` and `$9C00`.
 For more information, refer to the [Pan Docs](https://gbdev.io/pandocs/Tile_Maps.html)

-Which space the background uses is controled by the fourth **least** significant bit of the `rLCDC` register.
-Which page the window uses is controlled by the 2 **most** significant bit.
+Which region the background uses is controlled by the 4th bit of the `rLCDC` register.
+Which region the window uses is controlled by the 7th bit.

-You can use one of the 4 constants to specify which layer uses which space:
+You can use one of the 4 constants to specify which layer uses which region:

 -   LCDCF_WIN9800
 -   LCDCF_WIN9C00